gfarnadi/gfarnadi.github.io/index.md

 ### News

-- (August 19) I've been invited as a panelist at VLDB 2021 roundtable session on Responsible AI Systems and Experiences, online, [more info](https://vldb.org/2021/?program-schedule-roundtable)
+- (August 19) I've been invited as a panelist at **VLDB 2021 roundtable session on Responsible AI Systems and Experiences**, online, [more info](https://vldb.org/2021/?program-schedule-roundtable)

-- (July 30) Our Neurips workshop on Algorithmic Fairness through the Lens of Causality and Robustness got accepted! [moreinfo](https://www.afciworkshop.org/)
+- (July 30) Our Neurips workshop on **Algorithmic Fairness through the Lens of Causality and Robustness** got accepted! [moreinfo](https://www.afciworkshop.org/)

-- (July 23) I've been invited as a speaker at ICML 2021 workshop on Workshop on Representation Learning for Finance and e-Commerce Applications, online, [more info](https://sites.google.com/view/rlfeca2021)
+- (July 23) I've been invited as a speaker at **ICML 2021 workshop on Workshop on Representation Learning for Finance and e-Commerce Applications**, online, [more info](https://sites.google.com/view/rlfeca2021)

 - (July 20) Our proposal (with my co-PI [Martine De Cock](http://faculty.washington.edu/mdecock/)) won the **Facebook 2021 Research Award for Privacy Enhancing Technologies** (104k USD)!